- Services and Specialty Care

 Intended for those categorized as "morbidly obese," bariatric surgery is a recommended option for people whose excess weight can contribute to life- threatening health problems, such as heart disease, type 2 diabetes, and breast and colon cancer.

-Candidates for bariatric surgery include men with a body mass index (BMI) of 40 or more and are roughly 100 pounds overweight, and women 80 pounds overweight with a BMI of 35 to 35.9.
+Candidates for bariatric surgery include patients with a body mass index (BMI) of 40 or more or patients with a BMI 35-39.9 with obesity specific comorbidities.
 BMI is determined through a formula based on height and weight.

 The bariatric surgery option reduces the size of the stomach, allowing the patient to experience the feeling of being "full" while taking in less food.
 The result is usually the loss of a substantial amount of weight that stays off over the years.
 Named for the program's founder, the Richard Rubenstein MD Center for Bariatric Surgery at Peconic Bay Medical Center has earned top marks from the field's leading surgeons by gaining the American Society for Metabolic & Bariatric Surgery's (ASMBS) "Center of Excellence" designation, an honor shared by the surgical and support staff.
 To earn that distinction, the center was subjected to a series of inspections and a close examination of its surgical procedures.
 The ASMBS also scrutinized the results of the treatment offered to East End patients.